Judslat/P2VPFLASH/README.md

 OFFLOAD ALL THE BATCH FILES THAT WERE IN ZIP FILE AND NOW MEANS I CAN MAKE CHANGES TO ONE FILE INSTEAD OF 4
 **********************************************************************************
+the win7 32bit is exactly that, the latest version doesnt work due to netframe work and also putty version is 64bit, has been tested on WIn7 ultimate but no guarantees it does work on other versions, if it doesnt email me at flymymavic@outlook.com